MajekDev/HexNicks/README.md

 - `hexnicks.nickcolor` - Permission to use the nickcolor command to change only the nickname's color.
 - `hexnicks.realname` - Permission to use the realname command.
 - `hexnicks.reload` - Permission to reload the plugin.
+- `hexnicks.chat.advanced` - Permission to inject things like click events into chat messages via MiniMessage.

 ## Colors